selam-weldu/shift/README.md

 # Shift

-Shift is a single player car racing game, where the user can race under limited time.
+Shift is a single player racing game, where the player has to pass a certain number of cars to move on to the next level.

 # Technologies